RayirthDinesh/Speech-to-ASL/README.md

 export default App;
 ```
+**Step 5:** Install Android Studio
+- Open a virtual device (reccomend Pixel 4 API 35)
+- Restart Computer

-Step 5: Generate Android folder to download app:
+**Step 5:** Generate Android folder to download app:
 - npx expo run:android

-Step 6: Run the Development server to run it on Andriod Emulator or an Android device:
+**Step 6:** Run the Development server to run it on Andriod Emulator or an Android device:
 - npm install --global eas-cli
 - eas build --profile development --platform android

-Step 7: Download aab file and convert it to an APK and run the app on your android device
+**Step 7:** Download aab file and convert it to an APK and run the app on your android device